 The payroll process will not be the same for all countries; each country has its own tax laws, minimum salary requirements, pension plans, gratuity schemes, leave policies, and many more.
 Here we have covered in detail about the payroll process in Kuwait, via a set of FAQs.

-- What is the frequency of Salary Payment in Kuwait?
+What is the frequency of Salary Payments in Kuwait?

 Article 56 of the Kuwait labour law states that employees shall be paid as follows;

 - Employees hired on monthly pay should be paid the wages at least once in a month.

 - Other types of workers shall be paid at least once every two weeks.

 What are the statutory pay components included in employee salary?

 The Kuwait labor law does not define the components that should make up an employee’s salary; there are no defined statutory components.

 What are the common pay components that are normally payable to employees?